What is a torque limiter?

 A synchronous magnet system, as the name implies, uses a pair of powerful magnets to rapidly disengage the shaft with a magnetic pulse.
 Again, just like the name, a ball arrest system works by having several spring-loaded metal balls installed in the unit, which pop out to disengage the unit when needed.
 A spring and pawl torque limiter, which basically uses the moving arm section of a ratchet mechanism, engages when needed, with the pawl dropping and catching a notch in the unit, forcing it to disengage.

-See also What is the solar energy industry?
+See also What is a blast furnace?

 Torque limiting types, which function like clutches, include friction plate, magnetic particle, and magnetic hysteresis designs.
 Unlike disconnect types, clutch-based torque limiters are not irrevocable in their use and can be modulated while the machinery is running.
 They are also less catastrophic in that there is no need to reboot the system after each use.
 Each type of torque limiting design can be turned on and off at the right time, usually without damaging mechanical parts.